message/iata/FR.md

-Published 23.07.2021
+Published 02.08.2021
 1. Passengers are not allowed to enter.
 - This does not apply to:
 - nationals of France, their spouses and children;
 - nationals of Andorra, Monaco, San Marino, Switzerland, Vatican City (Holy See) and an EEA Member State and their spouses and children;
 - British nationals who are beneficiaries of the Agreement on withdrawal of the United Kingdom of Great Britain and Northern Ireland from the European Union and the European Atomic Energy Community, and their family members.
-They must not arrive from Afghanistan, Argentina, Bangladesh, Bolivia, Brazil, Chile, Colombia, Congo (Dem.
-Rep.), Costa Rica, Cuba, Indonesia, Maldives, Mozambique, Namibia, Nepal, Oman, Pakistan, Paraguay, Russian Fed., Seychelles, South Africa, Sri Lanka, Suriname, Tunisia, Uruguay or Zambia;
+They must not arrive from Afghanistan, Argentina, Bangladesh, Brazil, Colombia, Congo (Dem.
+Rep.), Costa Rica, Cuba, Indonesia, Maldives, Mozambique, Namibia, Nepal, Oman, Pakistan, Russian Fed., Seychelles, South Africa, Suriname or Tunisia;
-- passengers arriving from Albania, Andorra, Australia, Austria, Belgium, Bosnia and Herzegovina, Brunei Darussalam, Bulgaria, Canada, Chinese Taipei, Comoros, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, Germany, Greece, Hong Kong (SAR China), Hungary, Iceland, Ireland (Rep.), Israel, Italy, Japan, Korea (Rep.), Kosovo (Rep.), Latvia, Lebanon, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Montenegro, Netherlands, New Zealand, North Macedonia (Rep.), Norway, Poland, Portugal, Romania, San Marino, Saudi Arabia, Serbia, Singapore, Slovakia, Slovenia, Spain, Sweden, Switzerland, USA, Ukraine, Vanuatu or Vatican City (Holy See).
+- passengers arriving from Albania, Andorra, Australia, Austria, Bahrain, Belgium, Bosnia and Herzegovina, Brunei Darussalam, Bulgaria, Canada, Chinese Taipei, Comoros, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, Germany, Greece, Hong Kong (SAR China), Hungary, Iceland, Ireland (Rep.), Israel, Italy, Japan, Jordan, Korea (Rep.), Kosovo (Rep.), Latvia, Lebanon, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Montenegro, Netherlands, New Zealand, North Macedonia (Rep.), Norway, Poland, Portugal, Romania, San Marino, Saudi Arabia, Serbia, Singapore, Slovakia, Slovenia, Spain, Sweden, Switzerland, USA, Ukraine, Vanuatu or Vatican City (Holy See).
 They must have not been outside these countries in the past 14 days;
 - passengers with a residence permit issued by Andorra, Monaco, San Marino, Switzerland, Vatican City (Holy See) or an EEA Member State;
 - merchant seamen;
 - students.
-They must not arrive from Afghanistan, Argentina, Bangladesh, Bolivia, Brazil, Chile, Colombia, Congo (Dem.
-Rep.), Costa Rica, Cuba, Indonesia, Maldives, Mozambique, Namibia, Nepal, Oman, Pakistan, Paraguay, Russian Fed., Seychelles, South Africa, Sri Lanka, Suriname, Tunisia, Uruguay or Zambia;
+They must not arrive from Afghanistan, Argentina, Bangladesh, Brazil, Colombia, Congo (Dem.
+Rep.), Costa Rica, Cuba, Indonesia, Maldives, Mozambique, Namibia, Nepal, Oman, Pakistan, Russian Fed., Seychelles, South Africa, Suriname or Tunisia;
 - passengers with a Laissez-Passer;
 - deadheading crew;
 - passengers with a COVID-19 vaccination certificate and accompanying children younger than 18 years.
 The certificate must state they received: